wa1858/waterwheel_monitor/README.md

     $ ./bin/waterwheel_monitor

-To run the program in debug mode, add the flag `-d` when running
+To run the program in debug mode, add the flag `-d` when running.

 ## Code Style